 Scott, his head shaved, his craggy features cast in expressions of contempt or rage, took the role because “Patton was a professional and I admire professionalism”.

 Yet Scott made sour Oscar history when he declined his Best Actor award for the title role in Patton, considering the award ceremony to be a “meat market”.
+The film’s producer Frank McCarthy accepted Scott’s Oscar on the night and it was returned to the Academy the very next day.

 George C Scott